Glimpses of War

 Articles can be a couple of paragraphs or a few pages, but not War and Peace or a lengthy detailed history, please.

-The working title for the book is ‘Glimpses of War’.
+The title for the book is ‘Glimpses of War’.

-What will be the content of the book and who do you expect to contribute?
+What is the content of the books and who do you expect to contribute?

-The book will comprise a range of different types of articles including articles from our members and their families about their own experiences in the military or as civilians during wartime.
-Ideally these would be complimented with images and documents.
+The books comprise a range of different types of articles including articles from our members and their families about their own experiences in the military or as civilians during wartime.
+Ideally these should be complimented with images and documents.

-We shall also ask some of our speakers, military museums and authors and other associates from UK and abroad to make short contributions too.
+We will continue to ask our speakers, military museums and authors and other associates from UK and abroad to continue to make short contributions too.